Have you tried using humor in your marketing?

 The answer to one or more of the above questions is usually yes, which is why I often recommend steering clear of humor in marketing.

-Humor varies wildly between people of different race, age, demographic, education and cultural background, which is why it can be extremely difficult to pull off.
+Humor varies wildly between people of different race, age, demographic, education and cultural background.
+And this is why it can be extremely difficult to pull off.

 My advice is usually: choose clarity over cleverness.